- Increase the reliability of services

 - no need to read this entire article ^ section V is relevant

 There is a cloud-hosted public web server that talks to a backend API in a private network.
-The private server’s network allows the IP of the public server via a whitelist rule on its Firewall.
+The private server’s network allows the IP of the public server via an allow list rule on its Firewall.

-- Explain what maintenance overhead IP Whitelisting adds for future developers?
+- Explain what maintenance overhead IP allow-listing adds for future developers?

-- Explain the security problems with using only IP Whitelisting for authentication?
+- Explain the security problems with using only IP allow-listing for authentication?